 They remain confident in the crypto.
 They brush off the dips in the market as only temporary, and they believe the value will increase again.
 Anxiety is either met with denial or panic.
 The latter results in most investors’ panic selling their crypto because everyone else is exiting the market.

 This continues until the market reaches new lows, and no new investors have confidence in the market.
 The cycle starts again.

 These phases are similar to the stock market cycles, and the emotions can be summed up as accumulation, greed, distribution, and fear.

-Altcoins are all the cryptocurrencies other than Bitcoin.
-There are three main types of altcoins: mining-based coins, stablecoin, and security tokens.
+Altcoins are all cryptocurrencies other than Bitcoin.
+There are three main types of altcoins: mining-based coins, stablecoins, and security tokens.

 Stablecoins attempt to remove volatility from cryptocurrencies.
 They attach the value of their coins to a fiat currency like the dollar.
 The most popular stablecoin is Libra.

 Security tokens function similarly to traditional stocks.
 Companies make these tokens available during an Initial Coin Offering (ICO).
 Security token holders could receive dividends from companies, as it amounts to owning a piece of a company.